 Captivated by the idea of exchanging vows at a Lake Como villa or on a tropical beach surrounded by friends and family?
 Then a destination wedding is the answer.
-While it may be within budget for some couples, for many, the decision to have a destination wedding rests with the cost.
+While it may be within budget for some couples, for many, the decision to tie the knot somewhere far from home often comes down to the cost.
+How much does it cost to have a destination wedding?
+Ultimately, the answer will vary from couple to couple, but you can typically expect a price tag that's higher than a stateside or local wedding.

-So what is it that makes destination weddings more expensive?
+What is it that makes far-flung nuptials more expensive?
 Is the couple responsible for covering certain costs for guests?
 Are there alternatives to a far-away destination wedding?
-We have the answers, along with a few tips from an award-winning wedding planner.
+We have the answers, along with a few tips from an award-winning wedding planner, ahead.

 The total cost of a destination wedding varies.
 Prices depend on location, the number of days, the number of events, the U.S. dollar to local currency exchange rate, the time of year, the number of guests, and more.
 That said, the average estimated baseline cost of a destination wedding hovers around $35,000.